greg9702/custom-scheduler/docs/cluster_bootstrap.md

 ```
 In this file we have to use cluster _Internal IP_ - change line https://127.0.0.1:39505 <br>
 to https://XYZ:6443
-> where XYZ is master node Internal IP, get it with command `kubectl TODO`
+> where XYZ is master node Internal IP, get it with command `kubectl get nodes -o wide`

 - Build image and load it into cluster
 ```